 Only authorised, trained users may operate POCT devices.
-There must be a comprehensive Standard Operating Procedure (SOP), produced in collaboration with the appropriate laboratory medicine department, which is written to the standard required by UKAS 15189:2022.
-This must be available, current and followed by all users of the device.
+There must be a comprehensive Standard Operating Procedure (SOP), produced in collaboration with the appropriate laboratory medicine department, which is written to the standard required by Clinical Pathology Accreditation (CPA) UK Ltd. This must be available, current and followed by all users of the device.
 The document will include instructions on safe working practice, maintenance procedures, interpretation of error messages, the recording of data and quality control procedures, and will usually include a copy of the manufacturer's instructions for use.
-The SOP master copy must be held by the relevant laboratory department.
+The SOP master copy must be held by the relevant laboratory department and made available to Accreditation Agency Inspectors.